Description

 - Employment growth will lead to several new positions.

-- A moderate number of positions will become available due to retirements.
+- Not many positions will become available due to retirements.

 - There are a small number of unemployed workers with recent experience in this occupation.